impshum/Reddit-Dead-Flair/README.md

 ## Reddit Dead Flairing Thing

-A bot that posts images to many subreddits at certain times of the day.
+A bot that adds flair to posts that have been reported N times with a chosen keyword

 ![](ss.jpg)